CentroEPiaggio/pisa-iit-soft-hand/examples/adaptive_example/launch/results/README.md

-Timing contain the time when the grasp ends vs when the grasp finishes.
+Timing contain the time when the grasp ends, when the lifting begins vs when the object is dropped.